 Routines and Recovery

 While each individual must find their own path to recovery, finding a routine is one of those things that benefit everyone trying to overcome addiction.
-Routines promote stability while easing anxieties that often lead to relapse.
-Having an idea of what each day will bring can also build self-confidence while establishing responsible habits that take the place of destructive behaviors.
+Practices promote stability while easing anxieties that often lead to relapse.
+Having an idea of what each day will bring can also build self-confidence while establishing responsible habits that take the place of destructive behaviours.

 Creating a routine while on the path of recovery doesn’t have to be complicated.
-It starts with small and achievable goals.
+Instead, it starts with small and achievable goals.

 A Healthy Sleep Schedule

-Waking up and going to bed at the same time every morning and every night helps establish the framework for your routine.
+Waking up and going to bed simultaneously every morning and every night helps establish the framework for your routine.
 The average adult should get seven to nine hours of sleep every night.
-As a person going through recovery, getting enough sleep is even more important.
+Getting enough sleep is even more critical for a person going through recovery.
 Being well-rested helps your brain and body function so you can handle stress and anxiety without relapsing.

 Eating a Balanced Diet

 Your body needs healthy food as much as it needs rest.
 The right fuel regulates blood sugar and hormones, which can help prevent mood swings and energy dips that can distract you from your goals and throw you off your routine.
 A healthy diet includes plenty of low-fat protein, a variety of produce, whole grains, healthy unsaturated fats, antioxidants, and probiotics.
 Limit saturated fats, excess sugars, portions, sodium, and processed foods.
-In addition to eating well, drinking plenty of water also helps to promote a strong and sound body and mind.
+In addition to eating well, drinking plenty of water also helps to promote a solid and sound body and mind.

 Regular physical activity promotes feel-good neurochemicals such as endorphins, dopamine, and serotonin that become imbalanced with substance abuse.
-Exercising is a great way to release stress and promote self-confidence.
-Adding exercise to your routine can help give you a natural high that makes getting through difficult days easier.
+Exercising is a great way to release stress and encourage self-confidence.
+Adding exercise to your routine can help give you a natural high that makes getting through difficult days more manageable.